dunglas/frankenphp/docs/performance.md

 The appropriate values depend heavily on how your application is written, what it does and your hardware.
 We strongly recommend changing these values.

-To find the right values, it's best to try out different values and run load tests simulating real traffic.
+To find the right values, it's best to run load tests simulating real traffic.
 [k6](https://k6.io) and [Gatling](https://gatling.io) are good tools for this.

 To configure the number of threads, use the `num_threads` option of the `php_server` and `php` directives.